followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/argumentAxis/axisDivisionFactor.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a coefficient for dividing the argument axis.
+Specifies the minimum distance between two neighboring major ticks in pixels.
+Applies only to the axes of the *"continuous"* and *"logarithmic"* [types](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#type).
 <!--/shortDescription-->

 <!--fullDescription-->
-The argument axis is divided by default so that the labels corresponding to the ticks/grid lines do not overlap each other.
-If you need to make the axis tick interval larger or smaller, use the **axisDivisionFactor** property.
-This property value is a coefficient used internally to calculate the distance between axis labels.
-This allows you to set an axis division without knowledge of the actual axis values.
+For axes displaying numbers, the distance between major ticks depends on two interconnected options: **axisDivisionFactor** and [tickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/tickInterval/).
+Consider that you have specified both these options.
+If the specified tick interval leads the pixel distance between two ticks to being less than the **axisDivisionFactor** value, this tick interval will be ignored.

-[note] This option is used for continuous and logarithmic argument axes only.
+Use the **axisDivisionFactor** option only if you need to set the distance between ticks not knowing the axis values.
+Otherwise, use the **tickInterval** option.
 <!--/fullDescription-->